pndaproject/platform-salt/README.md

 ## On AWS
 1. Obtain an AWS account.
-2. Create buckets in S3 for PNDA applications (pnda-apps/releases) and for archived data (pnda-archive).
+2. Create a bucket in S3 for PNDA applications.
+A bucket for archived data is automatically created by PNDA.
+The names of these buckets are configured in pnda_env.yaml (see step 3 below).
 AWS credientials should be created for an IAM user with access to these specific S3 buckets only.
 For help creating a user with these permissions, please refer [here](s3help.md).

 ## From a local clone of this repo
 1. Copy ```pnda_env_example.yaml``` to create ```pnda_env.yaml```